srm985/portfolio-website/README.md

 ## Design Architecture

+#### Components

 This project follows a `CDD (Component-Driven Development)` philosophy, where `components` are defined as our smallest, reusable building blocks.
-Components may or may not contain state, but typically will not.
+Components may or may not contain state, but typically should not.
 Components may contain the composition of other components.

+#### Templates

 From components, the next step up is `templates`.
 Templates typically contain reusable page layouts.
 For example, all projects use the same layout.
 Some templates may be one-offs however, such as the landing page or a contact page.

+#### Pages

 Finally, we leverage `pages` to define out website architecture.
 Pages identify our routing structure and contain page-specific data, but should not contain any logic or styling.
 Their use is to simply mate page data with the styling of a given template.